 Liability potential is similar in that each site could be mistaken for professional advice.
 However, since they deal with different industries, their T&C disclaimer language is not the same.
 There are subtle differences unique to each profession.

 Likewise, if your website sells clothing and you decide to borrow a T&C from your friend's fitness business, there is likely to be little in common to make that document useful to you.
-You are better off reviewing the T&C of another small clothing retailer or running your T&C Generator to draft the document from scratch.
+You are better off reviewing the T&C of another small clothing retailer, or even better, using a T&C Generator to draft your agreement from scratch.

 You may offer a more generous return policy or maintain a community where customers share experiences and offer your company feedback.
 Some of Amazon's general retail provisions may assist you, but you also have to work in your return policy and consider adding rules of community conduct so that platform remains productive.

 T&C's are based on the main functions of your app or website.
-If your service offers a monthly subscription, you will need to include payment terms.
+For example, if your service offers a monthly subscription, you will need to include payment terms.
 Apps or websites that encourage user-generated content must maintain a T&C addressing content ownership and management.
 Copying another's Terms can mean that you miss this information.

 Exclusion of needed provisions is much more dangerous.
 A dating app, for example, carries a high potential for users to abuse others.
 If you want the authority to remove troublesome users, you must address prohibited content and conduct.